 Thus, they are ready to risk their financial health.

-It is extremely important for you to know three things:
+You need to know three things:

 Think of it this way.

-It is in fact foolish to spend 20,000 on a bag if your salary is only 15,000!
+It is, in fact, foolish to spend 20,000 on a bag if your salary is only 15,000!

-Always spend money in accordance to your earning abilities!
+Always spend money on your earning abilities!